QuickBooks Business Checking Review

 ---|---|---|---|---|

 *Providers are financial technology (fintech) platforms backed by and Federal Deposit Insurance Corp.
-(FDIC)-insured through a supporting bank partnership (Green Dot Bank for QuickBooks, Sutton Bank for Square, and Middlesex Federal Savings for Novo).
+(FDIC)-insured through a supporting bank partnership (Green Dot Bank for QuickBooks, Choice Financial Group for Lili, and Middlesex Federal Savings for Novo).

 When QuickBooks Business Checking Is a Good Fit

-- You want to make smarter money management decisions: Aside from integration with the QuickBooks accounting software, QuickBooks Business Checking includes cash management tools QuickBooks Envelopes and cashflow forecasting.
-QuickBooks Envelopes lets businesses divide their balances into different expense categories, giving them a clearer picture of where to direct their cash flow while the cashflow forecasting tool uses banking data to predict future balances, helping businesses plan expense and savings decisions ahead of time.
+- You want to make smarter money management decisions: Aside from integration with the QuickBooks accounting software, QuickBooks Business Checking includes cash management tools QuickBooks Envelopes and cash flow forecasting.
+QuickBooks Envelopes lets businesses divide their balances into different expense categories while the cash flow forecasting tool uses banking data to predict future balances.

 When QuickBooks Business Checking Is Not a Good Fit

-- You make regular ATM withdrawals: QuickBooks charges $3 per item after the limit of four per statement cycle, and businesses can only withdraw up to $2,000 per day and $10,000 per month.
-Meanwhile, fintech solution Novo refunds all ATM fees.
+- You make ATM withdrawals regularly: QuickBooks Checking has an in-network ATM withdrawal limit of four per statement cycle and charges a $3.00 fee for every withdrawal after the limit.
+Meanwhile, the fintech solution Novo refunds all ATM fees.
 Although it has a daily withdrawal limit of $1,000, it has no monthly limits.

-- You need overdraft protection: QuickBooks doesn’t offer overdraft protection and declines transactions that exceed an account’s current balance.
-We recommend Capital One for free overdraft protection to accounts that are linked with other small business deposit accounts.
+- You need overdraft protection: QuickBooks does not offer overdraft protection and declines transactions that exceed an account’s current balance.
+We recommend Capital One for free overdraft protection.

 Check out our guide to the best small business checking accounts for additional recommendations.